-The first difference is that the Disney After Hours events offer 3 hours of time when crowds are low (plus another 3 hours of early admission with regular Magic Kingdom day guests), which means low wait times on 24 Magic Kingdom attractions, including all headliners.
+Disney After Hours events offer 3 hours of time when crowds are low (plus another 3 hours of early admission with regular Magic Kingdom day guests), which means low wait times on 24 Magic Kingdom attractions, including all headliners.
 On a normal day this time of year (assuming no hard ticket events are scheduled), Magic Kingdom is open for around 14 hours this time of year.

-Back to Villains After Hours, the entertainment is a nice value-add, but it’s probably not (or at least it shouldn’t be) the reason to purchase Villains After Hours tickets.
-I enjoyed both Villains Unite the Night and nighttime Maleficent, but they’re nowhere on par with Hocus Pocus Villain Spelltacular or a full parade.
+With that said, let’s start with the entertainment and special offerings, as Disney After Hours at Magic Kingdom is otherwise nothing new.
+Both Villains Unite the Night and Villains’ Cursed Caravan Parade are good, but they’re nowhere on par with Hocus Pocus Villain Spelltacular or a full parade.
 These are enhancements, not the heart of the event as their counterparts are at Mickey’s Not So Scary Halloween Party.

-The plot of Villains Unite the Night is some nonsense about the five planets aligning as part of a prophecy that Hades–and subsequently Jafar, the Queen, Dr. Facilier, and Maleficent–each believe foretells of them ruling the universe.
+The more substantial entertainment offering is Villains United the Night.
+The plot is some nonsense about the five planets aligning as part of a prophecy that Hades–and subsequently Jafar, the Queen, Dr. Facilier, and Maleficent–each believe foretells of them ruling the universe.
 In the end, the true prophecy is one of friendship (or something like that), which I suppose is heartwarming in an evil sorta way.

-The plot is not why I enjoyed Villains Unite the Night.
+The story is not why I enjoyed Villains Unite the Night.
 Rather, there’s some cool choreography, eye-catching projections, and a healthy amount of pyro and other visual effects.
 It ended up being a fun challenge to photograph, so I enjoyed that component of Villains Unite the Night quite a bit.
 Your mileage may vary if you’re actually there for the story.

+That might not seem like much, but time is money at this event, and each minute has a cost.
 Moreover, it makes the ‘strategy’ for Villains After Hours pretty easy.
 Do rides during the official event, and then do the entertainment once the rides are closed.
-You should be able to jump into line for Seven Dwarfs Mine Train at 12:45 a.m. and be out in front of Cinderella Castle just in time to catch the beginning of the show.
+You should be able to jump into line for Seven Dwarfs Mine Train towards the end of the night and be out in front of Cinderella Castle just in time to catch the beginning of the show.

 In addition to the entertainment, there are also attraction overlays on Pirates of the Caribbean and Space Mountain.
 These are very similar to overlays that debuted last year for Mickey’s Not So Scary Halloween Party.
 You’ll want to save both of these attractions for towards the end of the night; there’s a lot of rubbernecking guest curiosity about the overlays, leading to wait time spikes early on.